 In 1965, the UCI campus opened.
 Back then, there were still cowboys riding horses and driving cattle in the fields that soon became buildings and parking lots, and the UCI School of Physical Sciences opened that same year with 212 undergraduate students, 55 graduate students, and 22 faculty members across the Departments of Chemistry, Mathematics and Physics & Astronomy.

-Frederick Reines was the first dean of the school, and he imbued the school with a fiery curiosity that still burns today.
+Frederick Reines was the first dean of the school, and he imbued the school with a curiosity that still endures today.
 “I have favorite memories of Fred Reines teaching me that physics is endlessly engaging and will never be perfectly done,” said Roger McWilliams, a physicist who joined UCI in 1980.

 It was Rowland who first imagined what would eventually become the Department of Earth System Sciences (ESS); the first department of its kind in the world, ESS approaches the study of Earth from multidisciplinary angles.
 Rowland spoke with a scientist named Ralph Cicerone at a conference in 1989, and, after years of planning, ESS became a department with a formalized Ph.D. program in 1994, with Cicerone as its chair.
 It was the first department in the world dedicated to studying climate change.

 And, in 1995, the school won international prominence when Rowland and Reines received the Nobel Prize in their respective fields: chemistry and physics.
 Reines won the prize after discovering the neutrino, a new elementary particle of nature that was thought to be undetectable.
 Rowland’s prize was for the discovery that chlorofluorocarbons deplete the ozone layer, work that sparked a worldwide and triumphant effort to close the ozone hole.